 Version 1.0 (February 1, 2018)

-The General Data Protection Regulation (GDPR) goes into effect in the European Union (EU) on May 25, 2018.
-GDPR improves data protection for EU citizens by letting Dynatrace users control their personal data within social networks and in the cloud.
+GDPR, the General Data Protection Regulation (effective in the European Union as of May 25, 2018) improves data protection for EU citizens by letting Dynatrace users control their personal data within social networks and in the cloud.

 GDPR rights for EU citizens

 GDPR defines the following rights for EU citizens:

 - Right to be informed